Sports in Manipur: Oolaobi

 Oolaobi (Woo-Laobi) is an outdoor game mainly played by females.
 Meitei mythology believes that UmangLai Heloi-Taret (seven deities–seven fairies) played this game on the Courtyard of the temple of Umang Lai Lairembi.
 The number of participants is not fixed but are divided into two groups (size as per agreement).
 Players are divided as into Attackers (Raiders) or Defenders (Avoiders).

 The Raiders say "oo" without stopping as long as they can continue and try to touch the Avoiders.
 If a Raider touches an Avoider while saying "oo", the Avoider is out.
 This process goes on till all Avoiders are out or surrender.
 If a raider fails to say "oo" or is out of breath, the Raider is out.
 Points are counted on the elimination of Raiders/Defenders.

 If Raiders are tired they declare for change and a time limit is decided on.
 The principles of Oolaobi are very similar to Kabaddi in India.
 The ground (court) is not marked; normally the open space in the premises of the house or temple is used for the game.
 Oolaobi, sometimes spelled Woolaobi, is very popular with girls and a source of talent in Kabaddi.

 Hiyang Tannaba

-Hiyang tannaba (Hi Yangba Tanaba) is a traditional boat rowing race and festivity of the Panas.
+Hiyang tannaba (Hiyangba Tanaba) is a traditional boat rowing race and festivity of the Panas.
 This is held during the month of November.
 This was introduced during the time of Ningthourel Khunjaoba, the second son of King Khagemba, who dug the Kangla Moat around the Palace to make it impregnable in the year of 1660 after he ascended the throne in 1652.
 In the traditional function two boats "Tanahi" (Race Boat) are detailed for leaders known as "Tengmai Lappa".
 In each boat forty Hiroys (Boatsman) operate the boat.
 The boat which reaches the finishing line is the winner and all boatsman raise their (Now) oars high in the air as a sign of reaching the finishing line first and thus the winner of the race is declared.
 The leader pays his respect to the deity and the King of Manipur.